Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 It’s tough to self-monitor a security system.
 Every single time an alert gets set off, you need to pull out your phone, check the live feed of your cameras and then determine a course of action.
 Or, if you don’t have security cameras, you need to physically go to your house to see what set off the alarm.

 Thankfully, both ADT and SafeTouch offer 24/7 professional monitoring services to help you respond to alerts.
 They both use an in-house monitoring team, too, which we appreciate.
 As a nationwide brand, though, we felt more confident in ADT’s monitoring service.
-If there was a natural disaster at one of their monitoring centers, they still had eleven others to pick up the slack.
+If there was a natural disaster at one of their monitoring centers, they still had five others to pick up the slack.
 SafeTouch only runs one monitoring center, so if it goes down, your monitoring goes down too.

 Did You Know?
 ADT is recognized in the industry for fast and reliable response.
 While testing their systems, we experienced 30-second response times on average, which is slightly faster than the industry average of 35 seconds.